platformsh/platformsh-docs/src/gettingstarted/own-code/app-configuration.md

 <script>
 makeImagesTable("runtimes", "supported", "runtimeTable");
 </script>

 * `disk`: The [disk](/configuration/app/storage.md) attribute defines that amount of persistent storage you need to have available for your application, and requires a minimum value of 256 MB.

-This is also the section in which you can define mounts of writable storage for your application, as Platform.sh operates default on a read-only filesystem.
+* `mounts` (Optional): Configuring mounts are not required, unless part of your application requires write-access.
+By default, Platform.sh provided a *read-only* filesystem for your projects, so that you can be confident in the health and security of your application once it has deployed.
+If your application requires writable storage to function properties (i.e., saving files; mounts should not contain code) it can be defined:

   If your application requires writable storage to function properly, it can be defined:

   ```yaml
   mounts:
     'web/uploads':
         source: local
         source_path: uploads
   ```

-  In this case, the application will be able to write to a mount that is visible in the `web/uploads` directory of the application container, and which has a local source at `/mnt/uploads`.
+  In this case, the application will be able to write to a mount that is visible in the `/app/web/uploads` directory of the application container, and which has a local source at `/mnt/uploads`.
 Consult the [mounts documentation](/configuration/app/storage.md#mounts) for a more thorough discussion of how these attributes should be written.

 * `web`: The `web` key configures the web server through a single web instance container running a single Nginx server process, behind which runs your application.

     * `commands`: Defines the [command](/configuration/app/web.md#locations) to actually launch the application.
 The `start` key launches your application.
     * `locations`: Allows you to control how the application container responds to incoming requests at a very fine-grained level.
 The simplest possible [locations](/configuration/app/web.md#locations) configuration is one that simply passes all requests on to your application unconditionally:

       ```yaml
       web:
       locations: